natialemu/black-hole/README.md

 # black-hole

 ## Overview

-This is an android two-player strategy game which uses a computer player implemented with a combination of -the minmax algorithm and monte-carlo.
+This is an android two-player strategy game which uses a computer player implemented for a game known as [blackhole](https://www.youtube.com/watch?v=zMLE7a3faI4).
 This was the workshop of Google's Applied CS with android.

+## Data Structures and Algorithms used

+- **Min-max:**
+- **Monte-Carlo:**

+## Tests